-From 1948 to 2004 motor-vehicle crashes were the leading cause of preventable death.
+From 1948 to 2004, motor-vehicle crashes were the leading cause of preventable death.
 Starting in 2005, preventable deaths in the home became most prevalent.
-The increase in home deaths is driven by an increase in older adult falls and poisonings, which are largely associated with the prescription opioid epidemic and heroin overdose deaths.
-In 2019, the most recent data year, preventable injury-related deaths increased substantially overall and in all sectors.
+The increase in home deaths is driven by an increase in older adult falls and poisonings, which are largely associated with the prescription opioid epidemic and fentanyl overdose deaths.
+In 2021, the most recent data year, preventable injury-related deaths increased substantially overall and in all sectors.
 Overall injury-related deaths increased 12%, deaths in the home increased 13%, deaths in public places increased 10%, motor-vehicle deaths increased 11%, and work deaths increased 9%.

 The break in the lines at 1948 shows the estimated effect of changes in the International Classification of Diseases (ICD).
 The break in the lines at 1992 resulted from the adoption of the Bureau of Labor Statistics (BLS) Census of Fatal Occupational Injuries (CFOI) for work-related deaths.
 Another change in the ICD in 1999 also affects the trends.

 - Data Table